If your agency requires a Memorandum of Understanding (MOU) or Vendor Agreement to host NHI training,

 Sessions are not officially confirmed until the hosting organization receives formal confirmation from NHI.

 Either NHI or the participant will notify the host or local coordinator if a public seat or FHWA participant registered through NHI's website cancels his or her enrollment.
-The host will not be assessed additional charges if a public seat participants registered through the NHI website cancels his or her registration within the 15 day cancellation period, thereby dropping the course participation below the course minimum.
+The host will not be assessed additional charges if a public seat participants registered through the NHI website cancels his or her registration within the 15-day cancellation period, thereby dropping the course participation below the course minimum.

 The host is responsible for any participants who register directly through the host.
 The host will be assessed the additional fees if cancellation by these participants results in fewer than the course minimum participants.

-If the host cancels the session and it is not an emergency situation (see weather cancellation below), the host is required to contact NHI at 1-877-558-6873 or via email at NHICustomerService@dot.gov.
+If the host cancels the session and it is not an emergency (see weather cancellation below), the host is required to contact NHI at 1-877-558-6873 or via email at NHICustomerService@dot.gov.
 As of January 1, 2016, cancellation must be requested no later than fifteen (15) business days prior to the course start date to avoid a cancellation fee of $1500.
-In the case of an emergency or weather related closing, the session cancellation fee will not apply.
+In the case of an emergency or weather-related closing, the session cancellation fee will not apply.
 The cancellation fee will also not apply to sessions hosted by FHWA offices.

 In the event of cancellation, it is the host's responsibility to contact all participants (including the instructor(s) and those registered for public seats).
 There must be verification that the registrants received the cancellation notice.
 Notice to participants traveling from other locations is especially important, so that they may alter or cancel their travel arrangements.
-In order to notify participants of the session cancellation, the host must contact NHI Customer Service to obtain a list of enrollees and their contact information.
+To notify participants of the session cancellation, the host must contact NHI Customer Service to obtain a list of enrollees and their contact information.

-Emergency and Weather Related Cancellations
+Emergency and Weather-Related Cancellations